 A social café for all members of the LGBT+ community over 18 years of ages to meet new people and make friends.

 Whether you’re a local, a blow-in or totally new to the city, this group provides an opportunity to meet some new people, make some friends and have a chat.

 Tea, Coffee and snacks provided.
-The café is open fortnightly on Tuesdays in Gay Project from 5pm-7:30pm.
-See https://gayproject.ie/events/ for next date.
+The café is open weekly on Tuesdays in Gay Project from 5:30pm-7:30pm.
+See https://gayproject.ie/events/ for next dates.

 GOLD Café in the Gay Project is an opportunity for older gay men to meet, socialise and chat with other guys of a similar age.
 The café is facilitated by staff and volunteers in our Community Room weekly.
 The GOLD Group also goes on monthly trips decided on by the group.
 Previous trips include a gallery tour of Crawford Art gallery, and a tour of Fota House and Gardens.